 What the feria actually is

 The official name is Feria de Nuestra Señora de la Salud.
-It runs eight consecutive days, closing out the Mayo Festivo — the month of popular festivals that begins with the Batalla de las Flores in late April.
-All 86 casetas at the fairground are public and free to walk into.
+It runs eight consecutive days, closing out the Mayo Festivo, the month of popular festivals that begins with the Batalla de las Flores in late April.
+Around 85 casetas fill the fairground, the vast majority public and free to walk into.
 This is the single biggest difference from Seville's feria, where private casetas dominate and outsiders can spend a whole evening unable to sit down.
-In Córdoba, every tent is open.
+In Córdoba, the overwhelming majority of tents are open.
+Only a handful of corporate or association casetas are private.

 The horse parade